 We just took the mean value of income and claimed that no matter the age everybody would earn about .
 This also obviously doesn’t make the cut.
 In practice and in all data science projects you always have to look for a model that hits the sweet spot between over- and underfitting.
-This is as much an art as a science, although there are certain best practices like dividing the data into a training and a test set, cross validation etc.
+This is as much an art as a science, although there are certain best practices like dividing the data into a training and a test set, cross-validation, etc.

-Another important point it that all models have their area of applicability.
-In physics for example quantum physics works well for the very small but not very good for the very big, it is the other way round for relativity theory.
+Another important point is that all models have their area of applicability.
+In physics, for example, quantum physics works well for the very small but not very good for the very big, it is the other way round for relativity theory.
 In this case we didn’t have data for people of very young or very old age, so it is in general very dangerous to make prediction for those people, i.e. for values outside of the original observation range (also called extrapolation – in contrast to interpolation = predictions within the original range).
-In case of the linear model we got an income of about for newborns (the intercept)!
+In the case of the linear model we got an income of about for newborns (the intercept)!
 And the income gets higher the older people get, also something that doesn’t make sense.
 This behaviour was a lot worse for the non-linear model.

 So, here you can see that it is one thing to just let R run and spit something out and quite another one to find a good model and interpret it correctly – even for such a simple problem as this one.
 In a later post we will use real-world data to predict income brackets with OneR, decision trees and random forests, so stay tuned!